 The Heritage and Scenic Resources: Inventory and Policy Framework for the Western Cape contains guidelines on Natural Landscapes and for Rural Landscapes of Significance.
 The Prince Albert MSDF proposals should seek to align with these guidelines.
-Specifically, the cross-sections shown in Figure X, illustrate the various landscape features, some of which are worthy of protection (such as the Swartberg mountain range and passes), as well as the landscape typology - being 'Die Vlakte' - on which most agricultural and settlement activities take place.
+Specifically, the cross-sections shown in Figure 2.6 illustrate the various landscape features, some of which are worthy of protection (such as the Swartberg mountain range and passes), as well as the landscape typology - being 'Die Vlakte' - on which most agricultural and settlement activities take place.

-Figure 3.5: Geology Map of PAM
+Figure 2.5: Geology Map of PAM

-Figure 3.6: Landscape Typology Cross section of Central Karoo and Eden Distitcts
+Figure 2.6: Landscape Typology Cross section of Central Karoo and Eden Districts

-3.1.3 CLIMATE AND CLIMATE CHANGE
+2.2 CLIMATE AND CLIMATE CHANGE

 Data in this section is derived from the South African Weather Services (SAWS).
 The municipal area is a semi-arid region.
-Precipitation is highly variable, ranging from between 0mm and 100mm of rainfall per annum in the flatter and low-lying areas, and up to 600mm in the Swartberg mountains, which feed the river systems (such as the Dorps River) of the municipality.
-Prince Albert Town receives on average 204mm of rainfall per year, with most occurring during mid to late summer.
-Figure 3.7 below illustrates the annual precipitation rates over the different parts of the Prince Albert municipal area - illustrating the spatially variable rainfall pattern.
+Precipitation is highly variable, ranging from between 0mm and 100mm of rainfall per annum in the flatter and low-lying areas, and up to 600mm in the Swartberg mountains which feed the river systems (such as the Dorps River) of the municipality.
+Prince Albert Town receives an average of 204mm of rainfall per year, with most occurring during mid to late summer..
+By 2035, the projections are suggesting a 5% decline, but the uncertainty is +/- 10%.
+Figure 2.7 illustrates the annual precipitation rates over the different parts of the Prince Albert municipal area - and the spatially variable rainfall pattern.